NEXTGEN-CyberLAB/WIN-CyberLAB-Tools/README.md

 # NEXTGEN CyberLAB Windows Easy Script :)
 Hi there :)

-This is the CyberLAB handy tools script - please note it is in Alpha at the moment :) If you've found this, congrats!
-You're either part of NEXTGEN, or you're a close part of the NEXTGEN Circle of trust!
+This is the CyberLAB handy tools script - please note it is in Beta at the moment :)

 Please download the script and run it locally for best results (or copy and paste the raw code in to PowerShell ISE.
 Must be run as an Admin user.